carstenlucke/TimeLedger/USER_GUIDE.md

 ### Exporting Reports

-After generating a report, you can export it:
+After generating a report, you can export it in three formats:

 1. Click **Export CSV** for spreadsheet-compatible format
    - Opens in Excel, Google Sheets, etc.